menabebawy1/github-tutorial/README.md

 ---
 ## Repository Setup

-1. In your command line make sure you are in the directory where you want to create your repository.
+1. Go to your cloud 9 and create a repository by typing in `mkdir RepositoryNAME`.
+Then go to that directory by typing in `cd RepositoryNAME`.
+In your command line, once you make sure you are in the right directory, create your repository.
 2. Type in `git init` in order to make a new repository.
-3. Make the changes you need to your README file and wait untill it is saved.
+3. Make the changes you need to your README file and wait until it is saved.
-4. Add your file to the staging area by typing in `git add FILENAME`.
+4. Add your file to the staging area by typing in `git add .`.
 This will add your file to be commited.
 5. You will then need to commit your files by typing in `git commit -m "message name"`.
 Make sure that your message is appropriate; it should tell you what changes you made and be in the present tense. _EX: "fix screenshot"_
 6. You will then need to go to github and create a repository by going to the top right corner and pressing on the + and then clicking on "new repository".
 As shown Above:
 ![](theplus.png)